AndrewJDR/glslvalidatevs/README.md

 * In the properties dialog that opens, navigate to the "User Macros" category
 * Set GLSLVALIDATOREXE to the path to your glslangValidator executable (You can alternatively set a system-wide GLSLVALIDATOREXE environment variable)
 * You may need to restart Visual Studio and reopen your project
-* Viola!
+* Voila!
 From this point forward, files you add to your project (with the following file extensions) will sent to  glslangValidator upon build time.
 Any errors will be printed to the Build Output window in Visual Studio.
 Note, only files with the following extensions are supported by glslangValidator:
   * .frag
   * .vert
   * .geom